 EUFRAT Laboratories

-The JRC's Neutron Time-of-Flight Facility (GELINA) is one of the best pulsed white spectrum neutron sources available in the world.
+The JRC's Neutron Time-of-Flight Facility is one of the best pulsed white spectrum neutron sources available in the world.

 Laboratory for ultralow-level radioactivity measurements.

-A cluster of instruments for both radiological characterisation of materials and high accuracy radioactivity measurements.
+The Radionuclide Metrology Laboratories are a cluster of instruments for both radiological characterisation of materials and high accuracy radioactivity measurements.